iStock-490181208-post850

 • Gym workouts

-• Cologne, aftershave or fragranced lotions
+• Cologne, aftershave, or fragranced lotions

-• Cooking and tending steamy work stations in restaurants (The basis of the short story above)
+• Cooking and tending steamy workstations in restaurants (The basis of the short story above)

 • Hormone replacement or birth control pills